kevinbdx35/kevinbdx35/README.md

 I'm a Father 👨‍👧‍👦, Developper, IT Trainer and Mechatronics Engineer.

-I passionned by **back-end development** and everything related to computer sciences.
+I am passionate about **back-end development** and everything related to computer sciences.

 My main programming language is **Python** 🐍, I know to use it in the professionnal context with differents tools like Pycharm, Panda, Flask, SQLAlchemy, Pytest, Ctype, CPython, JWT, BCrypt, PostgreSQL, Postman, and more...

-I also skilled in web technologies, HTML, CSS and Javascript.
+I also skilled in front-end development 🌐, HTML, CSS and Javascript.
 And I have goods foundations in C language.

 Gifted, open-minded 🧠, I am passionate about learning all time about everything 📖.